How to prepare to receive a Computer

 One of the most important things that a person applying for a computer will need is a friend.
 We ask that every applicant have a mentor or guide to help them get the equipment put together and start the first time.
 This person can be a family member, neighbor, caretaker, or anyone else that can commit the time to working with the client.
 Our Customer Service staff will ask who this person is, and they will be another contact that we have if there is anything needed.
 Also, if there are any technical needs or problems, it is best for this person to be present when communicating with our Support staff.

 Get some information

 The next thing that should be done before getting the computer is doing some research on the accessibility features available on Microsoft's Windows OS and other accessibility programs available.
 It might be good to ask around and see what programs other visually impared persons are using.
 We ship our computers with Windows 10, which has quite a few accessibility features pre-installed.
-For low-vision clients we install Magic, a screen magnification program, and for blind clients, we install Non-Visual Desktop Access (NVDA) and a JAWS demo, both screen readers.
+For low-vision clients we install ZoomText, a screen magnification program, and for blind clients, we install JAWS, a screen readers.
+We also provide Fusion, which allows both ZoomText and JAWS to run simultaneously.
 These are only some of many programs designed to improve usability on the computer.
 Check with your state's agency to see if they recommend other programs.
 When you speak with our Customer Service, we will discuss with you the options you have from us, as well as some other programs that we recommend.
 Our computers also ship with a trial version of Talking Typing Teacher, a program that teaches typing on the keyboard.
 There is also an offer to buy the full program for a discounted price.
 Make sure before you order the computer that you can get the programs that you need.